 Dining options at Marriott Gaslamp Quarter are unparalleled among San Diego hotels.
 Soleil K serves fresh, innovative cuisine, Latitude Lounge serves as a friendly local hangout, and altitude sky lounge offers custom cocktails and a panoramic 22nd-story view of the city skyline.

-Marriott Gold & Platinum members and guests staying on the Concierge floors have access to the Club Lounge which is open for continental breakfast daily 6:30 am to 9:00 am.
-And open 5:30 pm to 10:00 pm Sunday to Thursday offering complimentary hors d’oeuvres & soft drinks (plus alcoholic beverages at additional cost).
+Marriott Gold & Platinum members and guests staying on the Concierge floors have access to the Club Lounge, which is open for continental breakfast and offers complimentary hors d’oeuvres & soft drinks (plus alcoholic beverages at additional cost).

 Expect an excellent lounge in terms of food offerings and service.
-Breakfast consists of scrambled eggs, bacon, oatmeal, cut fruit, and the usual bread and dry cereals.
-Much like any domestic Marriott lounge.
-The club lounge is, however, rather too small for the hotel and can get very busy.
+Breakfast consists of scrambled eggs, bacon, oatmeal, cut fruit, and the usual bread and dry cereals, much like any domestic Marriott lounge.
+However, the club lounge is rather too small for the hotel and can get very busy.
 This club lounge is open for breakfast only on weekends.

 5. Marriott Marquis Marina

-Marriott Marquis Marina was built in 1984 so it is not as new as the Hilton San Diego Bayfront and the Intercontinental Hotel San Diego featured above, but its advantages are a resort feel on the marina with a brilliant freeform tropical pool.
+Marriott Marquis Marina was built in 1984, so it is not as new as the Hilton San Diego Bayfront and the Intercontinental Hotel San Diego featured above.
+Its advantages are a resort feel on the marina with a brilliant freeform tropical pool.
 This feature makes it a great hotel for a weekend break or to extend your conference stay.

 Every hotel room and suite has impressive views of the city, San Diego Bay, or the Pacific Ocean.
 Recharge on indulgent bedding and take advantage of the relaxed reading chairs, flat-screen TVs, desks, and Wi-Fi; many rooms have private balconies.
 It is worth requesting one of these.

-Prices here start at around $400 per night which is cheap considering the incredible location and facilities.
+Prices here start at around $400 USD per night, which is cheap considering the incredible location and facilities.

 6. Hilton San Diego Gaslamp Qtr

 The lobby offers a comfortable living space with cocktail service and glowing fireplaces.
-New Leaf Restaurant serves an innovative fresh California menu for breakfast lunch and dinner with patio dining overlooking Martin Luther King Park featuring a dog park were locals congregate with their four-legged friends and socialize.
+New Leaf Restaurant serves an innovative, fresh California menu for breakfast, lunch, and dinner with patio dining overlooking Martin Luther King Park featuring a dog park where locals congregate with their four-legged friends and socialize.

-The executive club lounge here is tiny but with a good view and with hours 6:00 – 10:00 am and 5:00 – 8:00 pm but breakfast and it’s a very simple continental breakfast with almost no choices, one kind of bread, cereal, uninspiring fruit uninteresting Danish.
+The executive club lounge here is tiny, but with a good view but breakfast.
+It’s a very simple continental breakfast with almost no choices, one kind of bread, cereal, uninspiring fruit, uninteresting Danish.

-The Hyatt Manchester across the street has much, much better executive lounge, better ambiance, better food, better staff.
+The Hyatt Manchester across the street has a much better executive lounge, better ambiance, better food, and better staff.

 7. Sheraton La Jolla

-The afternoon offering includes two hot dishes melon, crackers, cheese, cookies, and drinks with two free alcoholic per person, then they charge.
+The afternoon offering includes two hot dishes, melon, crackers, cheese, cookies, and drinks with two free alcoholic per person, then they charge.
 Weekend offerings (Friday morning through Monday) are less.
-Weekend “hot” dish at breakfast is toast with nothing at night.
+The weekend “hot” dish at breakfast is toast with nothing at night.

 8. Sheraton Mission Valley San Diego

-Sheraton Mission Valley San Diego Hotel has an executive club lounge with breakfast and evening food from 6 – 10 pm.
-Alcohol; beer and wine are on offer but are not free and are charged to your room.
+Sheraton Mission Valley San Diego Hotel has an executive club lounge with breakfast and evening food from 6:00 – 10:00 pm.
+Alcohol, beer, and wine are on offer but are not free and are charged to your room.

-Other hotels with club lounges in San Diego include the San Diego Marriott Del Mar which is closed Weekends & Holidays except for breakfast in the mornings.
+Other hotels with club lounges in San Diego include the San Diego Marriott Del Mar, which is closed on Weekends & Holidays except for breakfast in the mornings.
 The Marriott Mission Valley is also closed for weekends and holidays except for breakfast.

 The Four Points by Sheraton San Diego and Four Points by Sheraton San Diego Downtown do not have an executive club lounge, neither does the Westin Downtown, Westin Gaslamp Quarter, the San Diego Renaissance.